 How can I be sure sunscreen is safe to use?

 Safety is the number one priority of the cosmetics industry.
-ALL cosmetic products, including sunscreens, placed on the market in the UK, and throughout the EU, are regulated by strict European laws to protect those who use cosmetics.
+ALL cosmetic products, including sunscreens, placed on the market in the UK are regulated by strict UK laws to protect those who use cosmetics.

 There are three layers to the safety assurance process: